Umpolung: N-heterocyclic carbenes

-N-heterocyclic carbenes, are similar to cyanide in reactivity.
-Like cyanide, they have an unusual chemical ambivalence, which allows it to trigger umpolung in reactions where it is involved.
+N-heterocyclic carbenes are similar to cyanide in reactivity.
+Like cyanide, they have an unusual chemical ambivalence, which allows them to trigger umpolung in reactions where they are involved.
 The carbene has six electrons - two each in the carbon-nitrogen single bonds, two in its sp2-hybridized orbital, and an empty p-orbital.
 The sp2 lone pair acts as an electron donor, whereas the empty p-orbital is capable as acting as an electron acceptor.

 In this example, the β-carbon of the α,β-unsaturated ester 1 formally acts as a nucleophile, whereas normally it would be expected to be a Michael acceptor.

 This carbene reacts with the α,β-unsaturated ester 1 at the β-position forming the intermediate enolate 2.
 Through tautomerization 2b can displace the terminal bromine atom to 3.
 An elimination reaction regenerates the carbene and releases the product 4.

 For comparison: in the Baylis-Hillman reaction the same electrophilic β-carbon atom is attacked by a reagent but resulting in the activation of the α-position of the enone as the nucleophile.